 By now, many people have heard the term “asbestos” associated with cancer and other diseases.
-However, they may not fully understand what asbestos is or how to know if they encounter asbestos.
+However, they may not fully understand what asbestos is or how to know if they had Asbestos exposed to them.
 Asbestos-related diseases such as mesothelioma, may not appear until many years after the initial asbestos exposure.
 Learning what to look for can help people avoid deadly diseases.

 Asbestos is a class of naturally-occurring minerals that was used for numerous commercial purposes.
 There are multiple types of asbestos, including crocidolite, amosite, and chrysotile.
 Crocidolite is the least common but the most hazardous of the three and is characterized by its thin, blue fibers.
 Amosite presents as brown and is frequently linked to cancer diagnoses.
 The most commonly used type of asbestos is chrysotile, which accounted for 98 percent of asbestos production as of 1988 and features white, curly fibers layered on top of each other.

 Asbestos has several attractive properties that made it extremely popular for decades: it is versatile, durable, and inexpensive.
 Asbestos is also highly resistant to heat and flame, which proved very useful in construction applications.
 When asbestos is disturbed, its fibers can become airborne and be inhaled or ingested.
 Once they get inside, the body cannot get rid of them, and they become lodged in the chest cavity where they damage the surrounding tissue, eventually forming tumors.